astro313/RXJ1131/WRITEUP/response.md

 the lens model points in Fig.9 (left)?

 # RESPONSE:
-Indeed, the plot on the left is to demonstrate that despite the observed 1st moment map is distorted due to a combination of differential lensing (in which the red velocity are more heavily weighed) and beam smearing effect, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane kienamtic components, as shown atop of the observed map.
+Indeed, the plot on the left is to demonstrate that despite the observed 1st moment map is distorted due to a combination of differential lensing (in which the red velocity are more heavily weighed) and beam smearing effect, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane kinematic components, as shown atop of the observed map.
 The reconstructed information displays a clear velocity gradient.
 Taken together with previous results from literature and the intrinsically symmetric line profile, we proceed the next section with dynamical modeling.

 To address the referee's concern, we have added in a few lines in the caption to clarify what is being shown in the left panel.

 PV:
 As discussed in Sec 4.1.1, we have detailed the evidence and reasons for which we interpret RXJ1131 as a disk galaxy.
-Under this assumption, the markers on the right plot are based on extracting along a fitted major axis of a disk (see first paragraphy of Sec 4.3).
+Under this assumption, the markers on the right plot are based on extracting along a fitted major axis of a disk (see first paragraph of Sec 4.3).

 To address the referee's concern and to improve clarify, we have re-iterate in the beginning of the first paragraph of Sec 4.3 that we interpret RXJ1131 as disk galaxy.